-Neil Sharpe is a SOTW Contributing Editor, and has extensive experience with the emotional and psychological aspects of performance, health, and well being.
+Neil Sharpe is a Sax on the Web Contributing Editor with an extensive experience with the emotional and psychological aspects of performance, health, and well being.

 He is the author and co-author of three professional texts and numerous peer reviewed papers.
 Neil and his sax have terrified the unsuspecting since the 1950's.

 About Sax on the Web Sax on the Web (SOTW) is a

 comprehensive saxophone site founded by Harri Rautiainen.